Inflows in equity MFs hit 10-month low of Rs 6,120 cr in Aug | Business

 However, hybrid schemes saw a net withdrawal of Rs 6,601 crore and Gold Exchange Traded Funds (ETFs) experienced a net outflow of Rs 38 crore.

-The inflow pushed the Assets Under Management (AUM) of the industry to Rs 39.34 lakh crore at the end of August, from Rs 37.75 lakh crore at the end of July.
+The inflow pushed the Assets Under Management (AUM) of the industry to rise to Rs 39.34 lakh crore at the end of August from Rs 37.75 lakh crore at the end of July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)